sis013/sis013.github.io/_posts/2022-03-14-computer-architecture.md

 page size: 16KiB
 TLB: 2-way set associative with 256 entries
-L1\$: direct-mapped 16KiB
+L1 cache: direct-mapped 16KiB
-L2\$: 4-way set-associative with a total of 4 MiB.
+L2 cache: 4-way set-associative with a total of 4 MiB.
 Both use 64-byte blocks
 V.A: 64bits     P.A: 40bits